The Petit Lenormand deck is available now. Limited stock

 Professional tensions crystallize in the face of an extremely rigid structure.

-In the field of work, this pair evokes open disagreements with a management, an administration, a procedure, or an unchangeable rule.
-Whip shows contestation, criticism, sometimes heated exchanges, while Mountain represents the inertia of a system, a hierarchy, or a very heavy regulatory framework.
-It may involve meetings where the same requests have been repeated for months, social conflicts that are stagnating, or a position where one faces permanent institutional obstacles.
-Moon highlights psychological weariness, feelings of discouragement, and loss of confidence in professional future.
-Scythe suggests that a reorientation, resignation, change of department, or a decisive decision may, at some point, become the healthiest outcome.
+In the workplace, this pair evokes open disagreements with management, an administration, a procedure, or an unchangeable rule.
+The Whip signifies contestation, criticism, and sometimes heated exchanges, while the Mountain represents the inertia of a system, a hierarchy, or a very heavy regulatory framework.
+It may involve meetings where the same requests have been reiterated for months, social conflicts that are stagnating, or a position where one faces persistent institutional obstacles.
+The Moon highlights psychological weariness, feelings of discouragement, and a loss of confidence in one's professional future.
+The Scythe suggests that a reorientation, resignation, change of department, or a decisive decision may, at some point, become the healthiest outcome.

 Money and material security

-Financial discussions are tense around a very concrete blockage.
+Financial discussions are tense due to a very concrete blockage.

-On the material level, Whip and Mountain can signal negotiations that are not progressing, rejected appeals, or frozen files despite follow-ups.
-One fights to obtain a refund, a loan, assistance, a raise, or an adjustment, and faces a rigid, sometimes impersonal response.
+On a material level, the Whip and the Mountain can indicate negotiations that are not progressing, rejected appeals, or frozen files despite follow-ups.
+One fights to obtain a refund, a loan, assistance, a raise, or an adjustment, only to face a rigid, sometimes impersonal response.
 Disputes over debts or heavy burdens may also be at the forefront.
-Moon, in essence, emphasizes the anxiety generated by this immobility, with a direct impact on sleep and morale.
-Scythe, in the background, reminds that a decisive choice may be necessary: to give up a project that is too costly, cut certain expenses, or decide to leave a financial situation that has become unlivable.
+The Moon, in its essence, emphasizes the anxiety generated by this immobility, which directly impacts sleep and morale.
+The Scythe, in the background, reminds us that a decisive choice may be necessary: to abandon a project that is too costly, cut certain expenses, or decide to leave a financial situation that has become unmanageable.

 Health and energy